koop-cc/foodcoops.net/Ansible/Readme.md

    ansible-playbook playbooks/configure-foodsoft --tags never,foodcoop_delete
    ```
    Removing a Foodcoop will result in a restart of the Foodsoft service.
 Please execute the playbook in the late evening or preferably during the night to not disturb our users.
-- Delete the foodcoop's entry from `roles/foodsoft/vars/main.yml`.
+- Delete the foodcoop's entry from the vault file.
 - Upload the changes to our Git repository.
 - Delete the two contact persons from our foodsoft announce mailing list.